usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- According to someone from GitHub, "swag" stands for "stuff we all get".
+- For gaming mice, lighter is better.
+- Taking photos of your home, or *around* your home, implies that you live there, which gives away your address.
+- Koreans make hard beer by [mixing beer and soju](https://en.wikipedia.org/wiki/Somaek).
+So (燒) + Maek (麥).
+Any ratio.
+Basically it's just to bump up the inebriety.
+- Bolsters are cylindrical body pillows.
+[Bamboo wives](https://en.wikipedia.org/wiki/Bolster) are hollow bolsters made with bamboo.
+The hot air travels everywhere and out of the person hugging it.
+- A "two by four" is a wooden plank that is two inches by four inches in cross section.
+It has no specification on length.
+- L10n is localisation.
+I18n is internationalisation.
+I10n is illumination or immunisation, depending on the context.
+- The Iraqi currency is called the [Iraqi Swiss dinar](https://en.wikipedia.org/wiki/Iraqi_Swiss_dinar).
+It has nothing to do with Switzerland.
+- An unwed woman beyond the usual age for marrage can occasionally be called a "spinster".
+- [Impact sprinklers](https://en.wikipedia.org/wiki/Impact_sprinkler) do their work by [letting water hit a thing that moves the nozzle left and right](https://www.youtube.com/watch?v=jKi7xGE4BEw&app=desktop).
+At the end of travel in one direction, a switch in the back of the sprinkler gets flipped, causing the water to move the sprinkler in the other direction.
+- Only 1% of the world's [indium](https://en.wikipedia.org/wiki/Indium#Production_and_availability), used mostly in LCD panels, is recycled.
+- When they say "black tie", they mean [black *bow* ties](https://en.wikipedia.org/wiki/Black_tie).
+Cufflinks and pocket squares are also a requirement sometimes.
+- A [Ulysses pact](https://en.wikipedia.org/wiki/Ulysses_pact) is a pact you make with yourself.
+If you manage to do A, you reward youself with B. If you fail to do A, you punish yourself with C.
+- The ideal hot drink temperature is [57.8 degrees](https://pubmed.ncbi.nlm.nih.gov/18226454/)... if you take that research seriously.
+- From the router's perspective, RX means uploading because it is technically receiving data from you, the client, and TX means downloading because it is technically transferring data to you.
 - [Zero-day](https://en.m.wikipedia.org/wiki/Zero-day_%28computing%29) originally referred to exploits found during the 0th day of the software's release.
 Now the scope is broader than that; it applies to bugs that the vendor knows about for 0 days, but could have been shipped a long time ago, as well as bugs that the vendor knew about for a long time (with the first day being day 0), but never fixed.
 - [Baffled tanks](https://www.youtube.com/watch?v=hFAywqwGjUc) are near impossible to clean, so they aren't used to carry milk.
 - [In an *internal* survey](https://www.buzzfeednews.com/article/ryanmac/inside-facebook-24-hours-before-election-day), half of Facebook's employees [reported](https://fossbytes.com/49-facebook-employees-disagree-that-it-has-positive-impact-on-world/) thinking they had a positive impact on the world.
 Doing the same survey externally might show a greater difference.